-A business introduction to the past, present and future of robotic process automation (RPA) in the scope of business process management, business process outsourcing, the as-a-service economy, integration/convergence and digital transformation.
+A business introduction to the past, present and future of RPA (Robotic Process Automation) in the scope of business process management, business process outsourcing, the as-a-service economy, integration/convergence and digital transformation.

-Robotic process automation (RPA) is the development and deployment of software robots or bots to automate rules-based and repetitive tasks performed by people within workflow and process-related applications (often legacy systems) and operations.
+RPA is the development and deployment of software robots or bots to automate rules-based and repetitive mundane tasks performed by people within workflow and process-related applications (often legacy systems) and operations.

 At the core RPA enables to replicate how people conduct repetitive tasks in an application (e.g. entering data, performing transaction-related tasks).
 It’s in automating these repetitive tasks that the scripts, macros, algorithms and evolutions come in.
 The replication is based upon user interface interactions (it looks at how people use the specific application that of course has a user interface so it can be used for the ‘to be automated’ task to begin with).